South Africans are extremely passionate about sports.

 Valuable Lessons From The Olympic Sports to Kids – Hispanic Mama

 Fencing with Ibtihaj Muhammad – Kid World Citizen

-Puerto Rican Olympians – Discovering the World Through my Son’s Eyes
+Puerto Rican Olympians – Discovering the World Through My Son’s Eyes

-Don’t forget that you can also download our Summer Games Unit activity pack to learn more about the world and have fun during the Olympics.
+Grab our Summer Games Unit activity pack to learn more about the world and have fun during the Olympics.